Variations and similar games:

 - Beach

-- Striscio – played in parts of Tuscany – back wall is missing
+- Striscio – played in parts of Tuscany – concave court, back wall is missing

-- Bocce alla milanese – played diagonally across four volo lanes
+- Bocce alla milanese (Lombardy) – played diagonally across four volo lanes

 Boules (jeu de boules) – French